Methods of Payment

 Foreign Exchange Controls

 The government of Haiti does not impose restrictions on the inflow or outflow of capital.
 The Law of 1989 governs international transfer operations and remittances.
-Remittances are Haiti’s primary source of foreign currency and were equivalent to approximately one quarter of GDP in 2020.
+Remittances are Haiti’s primary source of foreign currency and were equivalent to approximately eleven percent of GDP as of September 2022.

 There are no restrictions or controls on foreign payments or other fund transfer transactions.
 While restrictions apply on the amount of money that may be withdrawn per transaction, there is no restriction on the amount of foreign currency that residents may hold in bank accounts, and there is no ceiling on the amount residents may transfer abroad.

 The Haitian gourde (HTG) is convertible for commercial and capital transactions.
 Banks and currency exchange companies set their rates at the market-clearing rate.
 The BRH publishes a daily reference rate, which is a weighted average of exchange rates offered in the formal and informal exchange markets.
 The market determines the exchange rate for the HTG.
 The difference between buying and selling rates is generally less than five percent.
-The gourde experienced a 11.2 percent depreciation in 2021, in contrast with an appreciation of nearly 28 percent during calendar year 2020, shaking confidence of export-oriented investors with its lack of predictability and wide fluctuation.
+The gourde experienced a 13 percent appreciation during FY 22-23, in contrast with an 11.2 percent depreciation during calendar year 2021, shaking confidence of export-oriented investors with its lack of predictability and wide fluctuation.

 The Government of Haiti has expressed an intention to put in place stricter measures to monitor money transfers in accordance with Haiti’s efforts to deter illicit cash flows, as mandated by the 2013 Anti-Money Laundering Act and the expected implementation of an agreement on the United States Foreign Account Tax Compliance Act (FATCA).